wolverine2k/crunchy/branches/andre/src/tests/how_to.rst

 doctest session.
 In that case, importing it again would only provide a link to the module; by clearing the above directory, we will have removed some important definitions.
-To correct this, we need to immediately reload that module.
+To correct this, we need to call the init() function from that module

     >>> import src.tests.mocks as mocks
-    >>> dummy = reload(mocks)
+    >>> mocks.init

+Note that, with Python 2.x, we could have used reload(mocks) instead - but this is no longer an option with Python 3.x.

 Finally, we can define some fake functions that can be used.
 This could have been done when we defined required values above, but it is usually